Joseph N. Rubin

 Mr. Rubin was appointed Curator of The Ted Lewis Museum in "the capital of the world," Circleville, Ohio in 2012.
 He has since has cataloged all of Ted Lewis' original music arrangements, papers, photographs, recordings and spearheaded a renovation of the museum for its 40th Anniversary.
 Mr. Rubin is the director of the new Ted Lewis Orchestra and has restored many of Lewis' manuscript arrangements from the museum's collection.

 Joseph Rubin is also the founder and executive director of the Canton Comic Opera Company, a non-profit theatre company based in Canton, Ohio, dedicated to the preservation and performance of American operettas.
-Founded in 2003, this organization provides talented singers and musicians in the Northeastern Ohio community with the opportunity to perform in operetta productions.
-The Canton Comic Opera Company is the only company in the world dedicated solely to the performance of historic operettas.
-One of the foremost experts on American operetta, Mr. Rubin acts as both director and conductor for all of the Canton Comic Opera Company productions.
-Mr. Rubin has devoted his efforts to researching, restoring, and performing the masterpieces of this forgotten art form.
-In 2009-10, Mr. Rubin more produced two operettas with the Palm Beach Light Opera Company.
+One of the foremost experts on American operetta, Mr. Rubin has devoted his efforts to researching and restoring the masterpieces of this forgotten art form including such works as The Prince of Pilsen (1903), The Wizard of Oz (1902), The Sultan of Sulu (1902), and Madame Sherry (1910).
+Mr. Rubin 100th Anniversary productions of The Chocolate Soldier by Oscar Straus and Victor Herbert’s Naughty Marietta in Palm Beach, Florida.
 He has also produced and directed several successful Off-Broadway productions with the New York Musical Comedy Company.
 Mr. Rubin currently resides in New York City.

 Mr. Rubin has devoted many years to the study and preservation of silent films and the art of silent film accompaniment.
 At the age of 14, Mr. Rubin founded the Annual Lillian and Dorothy Gish Film Festival at the Lions Lincoln Theatre in Massillon, Ohio.
 The festival honored Massillon’s own Lillian Gish, “the First Lady of the Silent Screen” and her sister Dorothy.
 Joseph Rubin was also appointed house organist at the Lincoln Theatre, a post that he held for four years.
 Mr. Rubin has accompanied numerous silent films with orchestra, theatre organ or piano at venues throughout the country including the Olympia Theatre in Miami, Florida, the Palace Theatre in Canton, Ohio, the Cleveland Museum of Art in Cleveland, Ohio and at New York University.